NSO-developer/drned-xmnr/README.md

 ## What it can do

-We describe an overview of the tool's capabilities; for more details, see the package only YANG file.
+Apart from this file that presents an overview of the tool's capabilities, the main documentation is the drned-xmnr.yang file, where each command is described.

 Before working with this tool you need a device configured in NSO and connected.
 For doing that you may want to use the